 Infrarenal abdominal aortic aneurysms are the most common aneurysms of the aorta.
-Screening ultrasound has helped detect AAA and allows for surveillance in asymptomatic patients with a diameter < 5 cm.
-In females, the repair should be considered at 5 cm and in males at 5.5 cm.
-If the rapid enlargement is demonstrated (>5 mm over 6 months) repair should be considered.
-Education of first responders including the nurse practitioner, triage nurse, primary care physicians, physician assistants, and emergency department physicians can facilitate diagnosis and reduce delays in treatment.
+Screening ultrasound has helped in the detection of abdominal aortic aneurysms and allows for surveillance in asymptomatic patients with a diameter of less than 5 cm.
+In females, the repair should be considered at 5 cm, and in males, at 5.5 cm.
+If rapid enlargement is demonstrated (>5 mm over 6 months), repair should be considered.
+Educating first responders, including the nurse practitioner, triage nurse, primary care physicians, physician assistants, and emergency department physicians, can facilitate diagnosis and reduce delays in treatment.

-During postoperative care, the nurse has to be familiar with potential complications of the surgery and notify the interprofessional team if the patient has abdominal or back pain, wound discharge, fever, oliguria, or hypotension.
-The nurse should also ensure that the patient has prophylaxis for deep vein thrombosis prevention.
-The respiratory therapist has to encourage deep breathing and cough, and the physical therapist has to encourage ambulation.
-The nurse should also auscultate for bowel sounds and convey the results to the interprofessional team so that feeding can be initiated.
-Prior to discharge, the pharmacist and nurse should educate the patient on the importance of medication compliance, the need to control blood pressure, and avoiding tobacco.
-The nurse should also ensure that the appropriate consulting physician/dietitian/social workers have seen the patient and the surgeon notified prior to discharge.
-Open communication between the interprofessional team is vital to ensure good outcomes.
+During postoperative care, the nurse must be familiar with potential complications of the surgery and notify the interprofessional team if the patient has abdominal or back pain, wound discharge, fever, oliguria, or hypotension.
+The nurse should also ensure the patient has prophylaxis to prevent deep vein thrombosis.
+The respiratory therapist should encourage deep breathing and coughing, and the physical therapist should encourage ambulation.
+The nurse should also auscultate for bowel sounds and convey the results to the interprofessional team to initiate feeding.
+Before discharge, the pharmacist and nurse should educate the patient on the importance of medication compliance, blood pressure control, and tobacco avoidance.
+The nurse should also ensure that the appropriate consulting physician, dietitian, or social workers have seen the patient and that the surgeon has been notified before discharge.
+Open communication among the interprofessional team is vital to ensure good outcomes.

-For elective AAA repair, the outcomes are good with minimal morbidity.
+For elective abdominal aortic aneurysm repair, the outcomes are good, with minimal morbidity.
 However, if a rupture has occurred, the mortality rates can exceed 50%.
-Current guidelines suggest that patients with AAA should have the surgery in hospitals with an interprofessional team approach in dealing with this pathology.
-To improve outcomes, it is vital that the patient stop smoking, maintain healthy body weight, control his or her blood pressure, and remain compliant with medications.
+Current guidelines suggest that patients with abdominal aortic aneurysm should undergo surgery in hospitals with an interprofessional team approach to dealing with this pathology.
+To improve outcomes, patients must stop smoking, maintain a healthy body weight, control their blood pressure, and remain compliant with medications.